Right off the bat, the number one idea is planting. You'll never succeed at gardening if you buy plants and then let them shrivel up in their pots.

 Warm up with some jumping jacks, THIS is the month that gardeners really get to start gardening.
 If you're in Zone 6.
 You might be earlier or later depending on your zone.

 Table of Contents

-May is when you’ll be planting most of your vegetables and flowers out in the garden like a real gardener.
-You probably won’t be picking anything yet (unless you plant some quick growing radishes) but you’ll be laying the foundation for the next 5 or so months.
+May is when you’ll be planting most of your vegetables and flowers out in the garden.
+You probably won’t be picking anything yet (unless you plant some quick growing radishes or lettuce which can be ready to harvest in 30 days) but you’ll be laying the foundation for the next 5 or so months.

 The more time you put into May the more vegetables you’ll get in July, August & September.

-By May, your garden beds should be prepped and ready to go.
+By mid May, your garden beds should be prepped and ready to go.

 - Thoroughly weed

 - Shape beds if needed